LearnPress/learnpress/readme.txt

 ~ Modify description for the function 'External Link' ~ Fixed LP_Datetime error with date = '0000-00-00 00:00:00'
-~ Fixed not show number Duration of Lession when translate text
+~ Fixed not show number Duration of Lession when translate text ~ Fixed not send mail for instructor when have new order

 = 3.2.7.2 =
 ~ Fixed email setting not save tag html